-There are many references in Aztec codices, such as the Borbonicus Codex, of pulque’s use by nobility and priesthood to celebrate victories.
+There are many references in Aztec codices, such as the Borbonicus Codex, to the pulque’s use by nobility and priesthood to celebrate victories.
 Among commoners, it was permitted only to the elderly and pregnant women.

 Production of pulque was ritualized and the brewers were superstitious.
 They would abstain from sex during the fermentation period because they believed that sexual intercourse would sour the process.

 After the Conquest, pulque lost its sacred character, and both indigenous and Spanish people began to drink it.

 The Spanish initially made no laws regarding its use.
 It became a lucrative source of tax revenue, but by 1672, public drunkenness had become enough of a problem that the viceregal government created regulations to curtail its consumption.

 A maximum of 36 “pulquerias” were permitted for Mexico City, which had to be located in open areas, be without doors and close at sundown.
 Food, music, dancing and the co-mingling of the sexes was prohibited.

 At the end of the 17th century, the Jesuits began large-scale production of the drink to finance its educational institutions.
 In this way, the making of pulque passed from being a homemade brew to one commercially produced.

 Since the year 1784 for preventing the consequences of alcoholism, prohibited people to stay a long time in the pulque, which were the places destined for the consumption of pulque, so they had ads saying “they enter, go drinking, go pay, go out.”